MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **LeafCertId**  Integral ID from the FragmentSigning data for certificate that failed.
 - **ListOfSHA256OfIntermediateCerData**  A semicolon delimited list of base64 encoding of hashes for the Base64CerData in the FragmentSigning data of an intermediate certificate.
 - **MetadataIntegrityMode**  The mode of the transport metadata integrity check.
 0 = unknown; 1 = ignore; 2 = audit; 3 = enforce
-- **MetadataSignature**  A base64-encoded string of the signature associated with the update metadata (specified by revision ID).
+- **MetadataSignature**  Base64 string of the signature associated with the update metadata (specified by revision id)
-- **RawMode**  Raw unparsed mode string from the SLS response.
-May be null if not applicable.
+- **RawMode**  The raw unparsed mode string from the SLS response.
+This field is null if not applicable.
 - **RawValidityWindowInDays**  The raw unparsed validity window string in days of the timestamp token.
 This field is null if not applicable.
-- **RevisionId**  The revision ID for a specific piece of content.
+- **RevisionId**  Identifies the revision of this specific piece of content
-- **RevisionNumber**  The revision number for a specific piece of content.
+- **RevisionNumber**  Identifies the revision number of this specific piece of content
 - **ServiceGuid**  Identifies the service to which the software distribution client is connected, Example: Windows Update or Windows Store
 - **SHA256OfLeafCerData**  A base64 encoding of the hash for the Base64CerData in the FragmentSigning data of the leaf certificate.
-- **SHA256OfLeafCertPublicKey**  A base64 encoding of the hash of the Base64CertData in the FragmentSigning data of the leaf certificate.
+- **SHA256OfLeafCertPublicKey**  Base64 encoding of hash of the Base64CertData in the FragmentSigning data of leaf certificate.
-- **SHA256OfTimestampToken**  A base64-encoded string of hash of the timestamp token blob.
+- **SHA256OfTimestampToken**  Base64 string of hash of the timestamp token blob
-- **SignatureAlgorithm**  The hash algorithm for the metadata signature.
+- **SignatureAlgorithm**  Hash algorithm for the metadata signature
 - **SLSPrograms**  A test program to which a device may have opted in.
 Example: Insider Fast
 - **StatusCode**  The status code of the event.
-- **TimestampTokenCertThumbprint**  Thumbprint of the encoded timestamp token.
+- **TimestampTokenCertThumbprint**  The thumbprint of the encoded timestamp token.
-- **TimestampTokenId**  The time this was created.
-It is encoded in a timestamp blob and will be zero if the token is malformed.
+- **TimestampTokenId**  Created time encoded in the timestamp blob.
+This will be zeroed if the token is itself malformed and decoding failed.
-- **UpdateId**  The update ID for a specific piece of content.
+- **UpdateId**  Identifier associated with the specific piece of content
-- **ValidityWindowInDays**  Validity window in effect when verifying the timestamp
+- **ValidityWindowInDays**  The validity window that's in effect when verifying the timestamp.

 ## Update events